Tresre/miniplayer/README.md

 # Music
 Very simple music player made using HTML, CSS, and JS.

-### Embed
+## Embed

-Use this embed to link to add to a site.
+Use this code to embed on your site.

 ```
 <style>